apache/parquet-format/LogicalTypes.md

    elements are required.
 2. If the repeated field is a group with multiple fields, then its type is the element type and elements are required.
-3. If the repeated field is a group with one field, then the field's type is the element type with the field's repetition.
+3. If the repeated field is a group with one field and is named either "array" or uses the `LIST`-annotated group's name with "tuple" appended then the repeated type is the element type and elements are required.
+4. Otherwise, the repeated field's type is the element type with the repeated field's repetition.

 Examples that can be interpreted using these rules:

 ```
-// List<Integer> (non-null list, nullable elements)
-repeated group my_list (LIST) {
-  optional int32 element;
-}

 // List<Integer> (nullable list, non-null elements)
 optional group my_list (LIST) {
   repeated int32 element;